holtgrewe/flynn/docs/content/architecture.html.md

 This slug is a tarball of the app and all of it's dependencies, which can be run by the *slugrunner* component.

-Flynn is designed to be support a variety of deployment pipelines, so the buildpack support is not special or hard-coded, it just uses controller APIs to do the deploy.
+Flynn is designed to support a variety of deployment pipelines, so the buildpack support is not special or hard-coded, it just uses controller APIs to do the deploy.

 ### gitreceive

 Git pushes are received over HTTPS by the gitreceive component which spawns a receiver that starts a new *slugbuilder* job to process the build.
-If the repo has been pushed before, a cached archive of the repo downloaded from the *blobstore* before receiving the git push.
+If the repo has been pushed before, a cached archive of the repo will be downloaded from the *blobstore* before receiving the git push.

 ### slugbuilder